Notification

 2. Tap the sleep duration tile.
 (If it says "Analyzing your sleep", your device's data hasn't synced yet.)

-3. Swipe down to Sleep timeline.
+3. Swipe down to the Sleep timeline graph.

 How do I use the sleep stages benchmark?

-Check for the start and end times for your different sleep stages to gain insight into your sleep patterns.
+Check the start and end times for your different sleep stages to gain insight into your sleep patterns.

 1. From the Today tab in the Fitbit app, tap the Sleep duration tile .